|Ohmi Railway (近江鉄道; Ohmi (also Omi, Oumi) Tetsudo)|

 - The Yokaichi Line (Yokaichi-sen) connects Yokaichi with Omi-Hachiman Station.
 The terminal stations are Maibara, Omi-Hachiman, Yokaichi, and Kibukawa.

 List of all train stations including transfer lines and popular destinations.
+Click on the station name to see a map of the station's location.

 Main Line (Honsen 本線)